E-wallace0001/Count-Sat/README.md

 in the terminal, run ./CountSat , followed by a .cnf file.

 ## Compilation
-This software require GNU MP bignum installed, and can be compiled using ./make.sh
+This software require GNU MP bignum installed ( https://gmplib.org/#DOWNLOAD )  and can be compiled using ./make.sh